General Terms and Conditions

 • water bottle or thermal bottle

-• high sailing shoes with socks (to protect your feet from the straps) or, better still, neoprene socks*.
-For D3, D4 and D5 courses knee pads may be useful.
+• Tall sailing shoes with socks (to protect feet from straps) or, better, neoprene socks*.
+For D3, D4, D5 and Foil courses, knee pads may be useful.

 From the mainland > Olbia